The average hourly pay for an Industrial Painter is $18.13.

 Industrial painter are responsible for applying paint, varnishes, and similar coatings to materials such as metals, woods, and plastics.
 They use various techniques to apply paint, including sprays, rollers, and brushes.
 Industrial painters are generally employed in the construction and manufacturing industries; many of these painters have a specific industry in which they work, such as automotive painting, house painting, painting the interiors and exteriors of buildings, painting the framework…Read more

-Industrial Painter Salary
+Industrial Painter Tasks

-Job Description for Industrial Painter
+Job Satisfaction for Industrial Painter

 Industrial Painter Job Listings

-Pay by Experience Level for Industrial Painter
+What is the Pay by Experience Level for Industrial Painters?

 Pay Difference by Location